azabelmena/ccom4086/machinelevelrepresentations/thegnudebugger/README.md

 # The GNU Debugger \(gdb\).

 A **debugger** is a piece of software that is used to debug programs.
-To **debug** is to find logical and semantic errors in one's code andremove them.
+To **debug** is to find logical and semantic errors in one's code and remove them.
-We can go even a step further and degub the binary.
-To be clear, the word **program** and **binary** are analogous to eachother, hwoever when used coloquially, the word program also specifies the **source code**, which is what the programmer writes.
+We can go even a step further and debug the binary.
+To be clear, the word **program** and **binary** are analogous to each other, however when used colloquially, the word program also specifies the **source code**, which is what the programmer writes.
 We then use program to mean either and leave the context to distinguish between the two uses.